Praise042/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8 Write a script that sets the permission to the file hello
+9 Write a script that sets the mode of the file hello